The Hunters become the hunted in the skies over Korea

 |"Tally ho, four bandits just popped over the mountain.”

-"Lets take these guys, they haven't seen us,” the Captain continued, his voice muffled by the attached oxygen mask, his two wingmen acknowledging with a short, "LEFT, RIGHT" reply as they broke formation in an attempt to encircle the group of MiGS spotted by their flight leader.
-The MiGs had employed a new, 'hit and run strategy' of surprising, or attempting to surprise the more experieced Sabre crews from across the safety and obscurity of the mountains, just on their side of the Yalu.
+"Lets take these guys, they haven't seen us,” the Captain continued, his voice muffled by the attached oxygen mask, his two wingmen acknowledging with a quick LEFT/RIGHT reply as they broke formation in an attempt to encircle the group of MiGs spotted by their flight leader.
+The MiGs had employed a new, hit and run strategy of surprising, or attempting to surprise the more experieced Sabre crews from across the safety and obscurity of the mountains, just on their side of the Yalu.
 Captain McCormick pushed the control stick forward slightly, descending toward the center cluster of four MiG-15 fighters as his wingmen attempted to flank the bandits; it was his plan to scatter their formation, much like the opening break in a pool game, with his Sabre acting as the cue ball.
 The confused MiGs could then be singled out and herded away from the border with China, and left with no option but to flee or fight.

-"Midnight, they spotted you," the flight wingman shouted into his facemark.
+"Midnight, they've spotted you," the flight wingman shouted into his facemark.

 Captain McCormick quickly turned left again as he flew in the direction of his two wingmen.
 "Batman, T-Rex, you got this?" he radioed.

 "We're on these two like a duck on a junebug," T-Rex responded, "no need for any help."

 The Flight Leader smiled; he deliberately maintained his distance, letting his, ‘younger lions’ go in for the kill.